 Keep in mind that Silencing a minion will not prevent it from being brought back to life through Redemption or sent back to the Paladin's hand through Getaway Kodo.
 Also keep in mind that the minion will revert to its original state (except for its health being brought to 1) when it comes back to life.

 For example, let us say your opponent has two minions on the board: a Silenced Tirion Fordring whose attack has been reduced to 1 by an Aldor Peacekeeper, and a 4/5 Chillwind Yeti.
 In this case, you should kill the Chillwind Yeti, even though it is apparently a greater threat than the Silenced 1/6 Tirion.
 The reason for this is that if you kill Tirion, a minion which is not posing any threat at all in its current state, it will come back fully restored (or be put into the Paladin's hand once again), and it will be much more problematic to you.

 If you suspect that the Secret could be not only Redemption, but possibly also Avenge, you will need to consider on which minion the Avenge buff (+3/2) could go.
-If there is a particularly strong minion that might receive this buff (such as a minion with Divine Shield, or a Spectral Knight), you may want to kill that minion instead, in order to ensure that they do not receive the buff from Avenge.
+If there is a particularly strong minion that might receive this buff (such as a minion with Divine Shield, or a minion that cannot be targeted by spells), you may want to kill that minion instead, in order to ensure that they do not receive the buff from Avenge.

 2.4.
 Competitive Spirit

 There is nothing you can really do to prevent Competitive Spirit from being triggered.
 However, if you suspect that the Secret is Competitive Spirit, you should try to minimize its effect by removing as many minions from the Paladin's board as possible before the end of the turn.